luke-hays/euler/README.md

 ### Primes
 - [Finding the Largest Prime Factor of a Number](./3.c)
   - Used trial division here to compute primes.
-There are other algorithms that are more effiencient
+There are other algorithms that are more efficient
 - [Finding the 10001st Prime Number](./7.c)
   - Sieve of Eratosthenes is an algorithm for creating a list of the first n primes